saojs/sao/docs/README.md

 ### Store template in repo or npm package?

-Do what you prefer, no real difference here, except for npm package you need to publish it, but the name would shorter than `user/repo` you know.
+Do what you prefer, no real difference here, except for npm package you need to publish it, but the name would be shorter than `user/repo` you know.

 ### Is it compatible with vue-cli?